enspirit/dem-rescript/README.md

 Then, you can build the program with `npm run build`.

+You can run the tests using `npm run test`.

-And run it with `node src/cli.bs.js`.
+And run the program with `node src/cli.bs.js`.

 Note: the `npm run build` command automatically prepends a node shebang `#!/usr/bin/env node` in the generated javascript command-line interface